Harris Breaks From Biden in Plan to Impose Lower Capital Gains Tax Hike

 “Under the Harris plan, the combined federal-state capital gains tax exceeds 50 percent in many states.
 California will face a combined federal-state rate of 57.8 percent, New Jersey 55.3 percent, Oregon at 54.5 percent, Minnesota at 54.4 percent, and New York state at 53.4 percent.”

-“U.S. benefits from having some of the most robust and deep capital markets in the world,” Garrett Watson, a senior policy analyst at The Tax Foundation told The Epoch Times.
+“U.S. benefits from having some of the most robust and deep capital markets in the world,” Garrett Watson, a senior policy analyst at The Tax Foundation, told The Epoch Times.

-“We need to be careful about unprecedented, untested policy changes that could compromise that or weaken that source of capital,” Watson noted, referring to Harris’s remarks and other proposals, such as the taxing of unrealized capital gains, advocated by Harris and Biden.
+“We need to be careful about unprecedented, untested policy changes that could compromise that or weaken that source of capital,” Watson said, referring to Harris’s remarks and other proposals, such as the taxing of unrealized capital gains, advocated by Harris and Biden.